tgirke/rcf/pages/manuals/manuals_linux-cluster_jobs.md

 sacct -u $USER -l
 ```

-You can also adjust the start `-S` time and/or the ending `-E` time frame you wish to view, using the YYYY-MM-DD format.
+You can also adjust the start `-S` time and/or end `-E` time to view, using the YYYY-MM-DD format.
 For example, the following command uses start and end times:

 ```bash